James Bond 007 (role-playing game)

 James Bond 007: Role-Playing In Her Majesty's Secret Service is a spy fiction tabletop role-playing game based on the James Bond books and films.
-It is designed by Gerard Christopher Klug and was published by Victory Games, a subsidiary of Avalon Hill.
-The game and its supplements were published from 1983 until 1987, when the license lapsed.
-At that time, it was the most popular espionage role-playing game.
+It was designed by Gerry Klug and published by Victory Games, a subsidiary of Avalon Hill.
+The game and its supplements were published from 1983 until 1987, when the license ended.
+At its time of publication, it was the most popular espionage role-playing game.

 Setting

-Player characters are secret agents, either James Bond himself or his allies, other agents of MI6, the British Secret Intelligence Service, or allied agencies (usually the American CIA), and thwart world domination plots from foreign dictators, megalomaniacal mad scientists, and arch-criminals.
+Player characters are secret agents, either James Bond himself or his allies, other agents of MI6 (the British Secret Intelligence Service), or allied agencies (usually the American CIA).
+They typically thwart world domination plots from foreign dictators, megalomaniacal mad scientists, and arch-criminals.

 Unlike many role-playing games where player characters start as unimportant to the universe and less powerful than the non-player characters, the James Bond setting centers more on the player characters.
 PCs are usually more competent than NPCs, better outfitted with gadgets (from Q branch), have more Hero Points (see System, below) to perform cinematic feats, and generally have influence over their surroundings.

 In keeping with the setting, the game focuses on a few leading roles, not large groups, and plays well with just one gamemaster and one player.

 The game was licensed from both Danjaq/Eon Productions, which holds the film rights, and Glidrose Publications (now Ian Fleming Publications), which holds the literary rights, and tried to be as faithful as possible to both the books and the films.
 To challenge the players, key plot elements in the modules based on the films were changed with a warning to players that exactly imitating Bond's choices and actions in the film's original story would be dangerous.
 For example, in the module for Live and Let Die, the players learn that Mr. Big and Doctor Kananga are two separate people rather than Kananga playing the New York gangster in disguise.
 The module for You Only Live Twice changes the outdated space hijacking scheme to an investigation of the crash of a Soviet space station near Japan.
 PCs must deal with the reported bioweapons being researched on board.

-The characters from the Bond universe, including Bond himself, his allies and enemies, Anya Amasova, Jaws, and Goldfinger, play important roles.
+The characters from the Bond cinematic universe, including Bond himself and his allies and enemies (like Anya Amasova, Jaws, and Goldfinger), play important roles.
 One exception was SPECTRE and its leader, Ernst Stavro Blofeld, the rights to which were contested by Kevin McClory.
-In the game, they were replaced by a similar organization called T.A.R.O.T., led by Karl Ferenc Skorpios.
+In the game, they were replaced by a similar organization called T.A.R.O.T.
+(Technological Accession, Revenge and Organized Terrorism), led by Karl Ferenc Skorpios.
+The organization's divisions (and their leaders) are represented by Major Arcana tarot cards (like the Blackmail division and its head use XII.
+Hanged Man and Skorpios himself uses IV.
+The Emperor).